Cyclonecode/mysql-notification/README.md

 Start the server at a specific address and port:

-    npm run start -- -p 2048 -h localhost -w 8080
+    npm run start -- --port 2048 --host localhost --websocket 8080

 - Notice, that the `index.html` will be created if it does not yet exists.
 - Go to address **http://localhost/<install_dir>/index.html** in your browser and start receiving notifications from your database.
-- The `-p` argument can be used to specify which server port listen on.
+- The `--port` argument can be used to specify which server port listen on.
-- The `-w` argument can be used to specify which websocket port to open.
+- The `--websocket` argument can be used to specify which websocket port to open.
-- The `-h` argument can be used to specify which address to bind to.
+- The `--host` argument can be used to specify which address to bind to.

 By default the server is running on port **2048** and the websocket on port **8080**.